gravito-framework/gravito/docs/en/guide/plugin-development.md

 # Plugin Development Guide

-> How to develop Satellites and Orbits for the Gravito Galaxy Architecture
+> How to develop Satellites and Kinetic Modules for the Gravito Galaxy Architecture

 Gravito is a micro-kernel framework, and its power comes from the ecosystem.
 This guide will help you develop your own extensions.